fellesverkstedet/fabricatable-machines/hulti-multiheaded-3d-printer/README.md

 ## CAM

 I will section my CAM work into mainly two sections, main gantry and towers.
-I´ll mill and build the towers as I go along. **IMPORTANT NOTE:** use a surface tool and level your CNC bed / scrap sheet.
+I´ll start off by milling out and building the main gantries, and then add towers to the bunch as I´ll go along.
+**IMPORTANT NOTE:** use a surface tool and level your CNC bed / scrap sheet.
 To make the glide blocks run smoothly everything needs to be leveled.
 I kinda scipted this part, and I suffered from this.

 I´ll skip the detailed explanation of the CAM proess, Jake over at CBA has done a really good job at this.
 Read it [here](https://gitlab.cba.mit.edu/jakeread/machineweek).

 ![CAMing](img/CAM/CAM2_done.jpg)

 ## Assemble

+Once I have all the parts it´s just a matter assembling and tuning.
+As Jake describes in he´s walktrough, it is important to tune the glide blocks just right.
+You want them to be tight enough so that your setup is stiff enough, but loose enough so that you´ll have a allright and smooth motion. **IMPORTANT NOTE:** valchro againt valchro doesn´t glide smoothly.
+At this point I fitted all of my glide blocks with [UHMW tape](https://www.amazon.co.uk/dp/B00DE2P5FG/ref=pe_3187911_185740111_TE_item).
+This worked amazingly well.
+My towers are now running smoothly along my rails.
+Imaginge that!
+A bearing free 3D printer.
+In 2018! ´